haskellfoundation/HaskellSchool/style/code.md

 * For terminal commands, _shell_ code blocks must be used, and the prompt should be `$`
 * Keep examples simple when possible

+## Typeclasses

+Checklist for writing about a typeclass:

+* What types belong to the class?
+What types do not?
+* Give an example of using at least one of the class methods directly.
+* In addition to the class methods themselves, what are some other examples of library functions that include this class as a constraint?
+Demonstrating a task that is made easier by having this abstraction is often a critical part explaining the value of the typeclass.
+For example, `Ord`'s `compare` gives rise to `sort`, and `Semigroup`'s associative `(<>)` is what makes `stimes` possible.
+* How are instances of this class typically obtained?
+Written by hand, or derived?
+If derived, by what strategy?
+Include examples for strategies that are commonplace.

+Exercise ideas for lessons about a typeclass:

+* Give a type signature and definition that is missing a constraint; ask why it does not compile and how to fix it.
+The reader can check their answer by attempting to compile the code, since the error message gives the missing constraints.
+* Give a monomomorphic type signature for a library function and ask how it can be generalized into a polymorphic function using the class.
+The reader can check the answer by looking at the library documentation.
+* Give an example expression that includes use of a polymorphic function; ask what the function's most general polymorphic type is, and also what the function's monomorphic type is in this context.